olgavoz1971/skypatrol/README.md

   </a>
 </p>

+## Changes in olgavoz1971 Fork

+This fork contains several improvements and fixes, especially regarding the handling of missing data in the `LightCurveCollection` and `SkyPatrolClient` classes.

+For a detailed list of changes, please see [CHANGES.md](CHANGES.md).

 # ASAS-SN SkyPatrol client

 The SkyPatrol pyasassn client allows users to query the ASAS-SN input catalog and retrieve light curves from our photometry database.
 These light curves are regularly updated with continuous photometry run on nightly images.
 Read the docs [here](https://asas-sn.github.io/skypatrol/index.html).